enkidevs/curriculum/web/html/core-html-elements/style-element.md

 The above example, colors only that single paragraph element.

 We can use the `style` element and attribute together to provide styles to all elements and override the style for some elements.
-For example, to set the color of all paragraphs red but change the color of one paragraph to blue.
+For example, to set the color of all paragraphs to red but change the color of one paragraph to blue.

 Same output: